Follow Italianism

 The data is part of the Immigration Statistical Dossier, released by Center for Senior Studies, during an event at Sant'Anna High School, in Pisa.

-The high figure breaks the stability observed in 2023, reflecting the entrenchment of previous residents.
+The surge breaks the stability observed in 2023, reflecting the continued settlement of previous residents.
 The net migration to other countries was positive by 26.332 people, with 29.306 new registrations in the Anagrafe (civil registry).
-In the same period, 13.373 foreigners acquired [documents/residence].
-Italian citizenship.
+During the same period, 13.373 foreigners acquired Italian citizenship.

 Massa Carrara leads percentage growth.